Mandatory requirements

 Some positions will require extended work hours and shift work, including nights and weekends.

-You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for occupational therapy assistants and physiotherapy assistants to ensure you can successfully meet the occupational requirements for the program and profession.
+You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for occupational therapy assistants and physical therapy assistants to ensure you can successfully meet the occupational requirements for the program and profession.

-You’ll complete three practicum rotations in a clinical facility where you will work under a licensed physiotherapist or occupational therapist’s supervision.
+You'll complete required practicum rotations in a clinical facility where you will work under the supervision of a licensed physiotherapist or occupational therapist.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.